nylen/shiftcheckbox/README.md

 - Passing clicks from a "row" element that contains a checkbox to the checkbox itself

-For documentation and demos, see http://nylen.github.io/shiftcheckbox.
+For documentation and demos, see http://nylen.github.io/shiftcheckbox/.

+For the jQuery plugin page, see https://plugins.jquery.com/shiftcheckbox/.